r57zone/DualShock4-emulator/README.md

 Game | Action
 ------------ | -------------
 Uncharted 3: Drake’s Deception (2011) | The "Share" button (F12) duplicates pressing the left side of the touchpad.
-The Last Of Us Part II (2020) | Options-> Accessibility-> "Strumming Settings" instead of vertical and horizontal, put buttons.
+The Last Of Us Part II (2020) | Options -> Accessibility -> "Strumming Settings" instead of vertical and horizontal, put buttons.

 On the Xbox gamepad, you need to press the "Back" button (touchpad) and move the stick to the sides for swipes.